-The Audi A3 is accelerating to catch up with the Vorsprung durch Technik brand’s latest technological developments – benefiting from a new, even more sharply styled A3 featuring new engines and accommodating the latest driver assistance and infotainment advances, including the standard-fit Audi smartphone interface and the optional fully digital Audi virtual cockpit, available in the first three-door, five-door Sportback, Saloon and Cabriolet.
+With the Vorsprung durch Technik brand’s latest technological developments, the A3 benefits from a new, even more sharply styled design featuring new engines and accommodating the latest driver assistance and infotainment advances, including the standard-fit Audi smartphone interface and the optional fully digital Audi virtual cockpit, available in the first three-door, five-door Sportback, Saloon and Cabriolet.

 Despite hardly any changes made to the dimensions – 4.24 metres in length with a wheelbase of 2.60 metres – the new Audi A3 looks more purposeful than ever.
-Its Single frame grille features sharper lines and is broader, and its headlights are flatter, with distinctive outer contours.
+Its single-frame grille features sharper lines and is broader, and its headlights are flatter, with distinctive outer contours.
 The rear accentuates the width of the new A3 – with the horizontal illuminated graphics of the rear lights and the separation edge above the redesigned diffuser.
-The colour palette has also been expanded.
-Twelve paint colours are available to choose from depending on specification, including the five new colours Ara blue, Cosmic blue, Nano grey, Tango red and Vegas yellow.
+The colour palette has also been expanded to 12 paint colours which are available to choose from depending on specification, including the 5 new colours Ara blue, Cosmic blue, Nano grey, Tango red and Vegas yellow.

-With numerous driver assistance systems, the new Audi A3 raises the bar in the premium compact segment yet again.
-New to this model and to the segment is the traffic jam assist system, which works together with Audi adaptive cruise control (ACC) to keep the A3 and S3 at a safe distance from the vehicle in front, and in combination with the S tronic transmission, automatically sets it in motion again after a short stop.
-In congested traffic, the system can even work in combination with Audi active lane assist to briefly take over the steering on well-surfaced roads at speeds of up to 40mph.
-Another new feature available for S tronic versions of the A3 family in conjunction with adaptive cruise control and Audi active lane assistis the optional Emergency Assist, which initiates braking down to a safe stop if, despite warnings, no steering activity by the driver is detected.
+New to this model (and the segment) is the traffic jam assist system, which works together with Audi Adaptive Cruise Control (ACC) to keep the vehicle at a safe distance from the vehicle in front, and in combination with the S tronic transmission, automatically sets it in motion again after a short stop.
+In congested traffic, the system can even work in combination with Audi Active Lane Assist to briefly take over the steering on well-surfaced roads at speeds of up to 40mph.
+Another new feature available for S tronic versions of the A3 family is the optional Emergency Assist, which initiates braking down to a safe stop if, despite warnings, no steering activity by the driver is detected.